aforemny/magic/README.md

 ### Android -- [Try it!](http://aforemny.github.io/magic/get-android/magic.apk)

-Should be fully compatible with Android 4.4 (KitKat).
+Should be fully compatible with Android 4.4 (KitKat) and higher.
 Should be compatible with earlier versions of Android, although (CSS3) animations are not supported.

 ### Firefox OS -- [Try it!](http://aforemny.github.io/magic/get-firefox-os)